xieyuheng/cell-complex/README.md

 ## Aims

-- Formalize mathematical structures in existing languages
+- Implement and test mathematical theories in existing languages.
-- Design new formal languages to formalize mathematical structures
+- Design new languages to formalize abstract mathematical structures.
-  - Intuitive to use
-  - Approachable for both mathematicians and programmers
 - Questions are welcome, Your voices will guide me to solve the right problems.
   - [issues](https://github.com/xieyuheng/cicada/issues)